-- Academia - Faculty in Higher Education - Faculty members who teach and conduct research at Colleges and Universities.
+- Academia - Faculty members who teach and conduct research at colleges and universities.

-- Consulting - Consultants utilize physics knowledge and problem solving skills to give counsel to others.
+- Consulting - Consultants utilize physics knowledge and problem solving skills to counsel others.

 - Economics - Economists study the production, distribution, and consumption of goods and services.
 Economic models often have similarities to physical models.